froger-me/wp-packages-update-server/packages.md

 ___
 #### download

-The `download` operation retreives a package file.
+The `download` operation retrieves a package file.
 If no corresponding package exists on the file system, the operation fails.

 ```php
 $url = 'https://domain.tld/wppus-package-api/package-type/package-slug/'; // Replace domain.tld with the domain where WP Packages Update Server is installed, package-type with the type of package (plugin or theme), and package-slug with the slug of the package